 ATH International Airport to Heraklion Airport

 The city of Heraklion almost at the heart of the island is serviced by the Heraklion Airport (IATA: HER) also named “N. Kazantzakis”.
-This airport is the primary airport of Crete, and the second busiest airport of the country after ATH.
+This airport is the primary airport of Crete and the second busiest airport in the country after ATH.
 It is only 5 km away from Heraklion city center.

 The airport is serviced by Aegean Airlines/Olympic Air, Sky Express for domestic flights with an average flight time of 54 mins. from ATH to HER.
 The tickets start from 28 Euros during the cheapest months, which is mainly April, and sometimes May.
 The most popular flights are from Aegean Airlines and there are many weekly flights throughout the year.

-The central location of this airport is ideal for anyone traveling in Crete, as everything is approachable from that location to different directions.
+The central location of this airport is ideal for anyone traveling in Crete, as everything is approachable from that location in different directions.

 Sitia Public Airport

 The most eastern airport in Crete is to be found in Sitia.
 The Municipal Airport of Sitia (JSH) also called “Vitsentzos Kornaros” is located in the region Mponta of Sitia, only 1 km away from the center.

 The airport is currently serviced by Olympic Air and Aegean with direct flights from Athens ATH to Sitia JSH lasting approximately 1h and 5 mins.
 The best prices begin at 44 Euros but vary depending on seasonality.

 This airport is ideal for those traveling to the eastern side of the island, to locations such as Aghios Nikolaos, Ierapetra, Koufonisi, or Chryssi island.